MarineRoboticsGroup/summer-research-write-up/summer_research.md

 Our names are Abigail Greenough and Calvin Cigna and the summer before our senior year we interned with the [Marine Robotics Group](https://marinerobotics.mit.edu/).

-This page is meant to serve as a summary of our work this summer as well as a jumping off point for future researchers.
+This page is intended to function as a summary of our accomplishments over the course of this summer, while also serving as a springboard for future researchers.
+As you peruse the content, you might find it beneficial to consult our repository on [GitHub](https://github.com/MarineRoboticsGroup/visualizing-slam-optimization-problems).
+Feel free to explore it for a more in-depth understanding or if you're seeking some light reading.

 ## **Our Supervisor**